Landscape Architecture Magazine Ι Nov. 2015

 The more scars and slights the better.
 Bargmann makes a remix of ghost landscapes and visibly scarred landforms that aims to describe the development, industrialization, and deindustrializaiton that brought Palmisano Park to where it is now.
 This process, revealed by the park, also tells the story of Chicago and the Great Lakes.

 For at least as long as Palmisano Park was an Edenic prairie, it was also the bottom of a massive inland sea.
 “We started our timeline back in the fossil age,” Bargmann says.
 You can still find fossils in the limestone slabs and boulders scattered around the site as traffic bollards or steps leading down to the fishing pond.
-When the prehistoric sea retreated, Chicago became a small part of the vast and fertile Midwestern prairie, represented by Site Design Group’s plantings of Avena sativa, Lolium multiflorum, AND?
-Anemone cylindrical on the hill.
+When the prehistoric sea retreated, Chicago became a small part of the vast and fertile Midwestern prairie, represented by Site Design Group’s plantings of Avena sativa, Lolium multiflorum, and Anemone cylindrica on the hill.
 Chicago’s other iconic pre-settlement landscape ecosystem are the wetlands that ringed the Great Lakes, and Wong’s array of lush ironweed and cardinal flowers attracts garter snakes and red tailed hawks.

 The Bridgeport neighborhood that surrounds the park predates Chicago itself in local historians’ estimation.
 In the late 1830s the quarry was opened by a group of investors attracted to its proximity to the Chicago River.
 By 1851, Marcus Cicero Stearns had bought out his other partners and assumed control of the operation, re-naming it “Stearns Quarry.”